markrubio632/springboot-firstwebapp/README.md

 # springboot-firstwebapp
-Generates a to-do list manager utilizing a validation check for a specific user and password pairing.
+Generates a list of controls for the user to insert information and select from multiple checkboxes.
+Connects to a local database for CRUD operations.